-Fig 1: Conceptual Framework
+Fig .1.
+Conceptual Framework

 Source: Researchers’ own construction, 2024

 2.2 Theoretical Review

 This study adopted Gender schema theory that was developed by Carol L. Martin, Charles F. Halverson, and Sandra L. Bem in 1981.
 Gender schemas refer to mental structures that organize incoming information according to gender categories and in turn lead people to perceive the world in terms of gender.
 According to Gender Schema Theory, individuals internalize gender roles and stereotypes from a young age through socialization processes, and these schemas then shape their understanding of what is appropriate and expected for their gender.
 Gender Schema Theory was suggested as a framework for assessing factors influencing low male enrollment in gender programmes in higher learning institutions as it offers valuable insights into how individuals develop and maintain gender stereotypes and how these stereotypes influence their behavior and decisions.